 Pearl Buck told us, “If you want to understand today, you have to search yesterday.”
 There has been no greater influence on today’s cutting edge mixology than America’s pre-Prohibition golden age of classic cocktails.
 Understanding the classics offers us new ways to enjoy old drinks and makes a better barkeep today.
 Without yesterday, there can be no today.
 Without today, there is no tomorrow.
 History is the path to the future.

-Training: Is your bar as good as your food?
+Is your bar as good as your food?
 Are your bartenders as good at what they do as your kitchen staff?
-What’s so bad about having (or being) better bartenders?
 If your food is really good and your bar is really only good enough, it’s time to raise the bar!
 It really doesn’t matter what you’re mixing; technique matters.
 A little history doesn’t hurt, either; if nothing else, it offers your guests entertaining stories.
 There's just no downside to creating (or becoming) better bartenders.

 History is a relentless master.
 It has no present, only the past rushing into the future.
 To try to hold fast is to be swept aside. - John F. Kennedy

 The Five Archetypes of Classic Mixology: A learned overview of how I distilled over two centuries of mixology into five archetypal mixtures.
 The history, theory, and other myths behind The Classic Mixer.